Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 The main observation for the implied volatility problem is that, contrary to the Black--Scholes and Heston problems, we cannot find evidence of larger networks performing better for this (inverse) problem.
 Indeed, the smallest network we train consists of $2$ layers and $50$ nodes per layer, containing a total of $2,\!851$ parameters, and performs just as well after $200$ epochs with identical configuration as the largest network with $3$ layers and $500$ nodes, containing $504,\!001$ parameters.
 Both networks have an MSE on the test set of $7.7 \cdot 10^{-4}$, while the small network took only $0.4$ hours to train compared to the $2.17$ hours for the largest network.
 All networks show comparable performance, as can be seen in Figure \ref{fig:iv_mlp_mse_training_set}.

 The identical performance of the networks during training is visualized in Figure \ref{fig:iv_mlp_mse_small_large_model}.
 The results we find align with the errors found in \cite{jph-report}, in which the best performing MLP network containing $202,\!201$ parameters performed worse on the test data than the considerably smaller networks from Figure \ref{fig:iv_mlp_mse_training_set}.
-Table \ref{table:mlp_statistics_twelve_models_iv} lists all the networks along with the training times, amount of parameters and MSE for the implied volatility problem.
-The results indicate that the networks are dealing with convergence issues, preventing them to optimize further, regardless of their size and architecture.
+Table \ref{table:mlp_statistics_twelve_models_iv} lists all the networks along with the training times, number of parameters and MSE for the implied volatility problem.
+The results indicate that the networks are dealing with convergence issues that prevent them from further optimization, regardless of their size and architecture.

 Next, we consider the transformed implied volatility dataset, where we aim to solve the steep gradient problems possibly causing the convergence issues by introducing a transformation from the scaled call price to the scaled time value of the option, explained in Subsection \ref{subsec:implied_volatility_problem_description}.